baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-CentOS.md

 **Statement**

-- The test system for this article is based on the CentOS7.5 x86_64 version.
+- The test system for this article is based on `CentOS7.5 x86_64`.
 The kernel and CPU architecture information are viewed by executing the `uname -ar` command as follows:
 ![centos kernel detail](../../images/setup/os-centos.png)
 - In the OpenEdge deployment section, the deployment process is demonstrated using the **docker** container mode.